cloudflare/workers-honeycomb-logger/README.md

-Honeycomb logger is a simple library that lets you extremely easy export runtime information from your Cloudflare Workers into [Honeycomb](https://honeycomb.io).
+Honeycomb logger is a simple library that lets you extremely easily export runtime information from your Cloudflare Workers into [Honeycomb](https://honeycomb.io).
 Honeycomb is an observability platform which allows you to query and graph across any (number of) dimension(s) you have in your data.
 So you can for example graph request duration for 200 response codes, for GET requests, to a particular URL, for a particular customer.

-Or you can drill into all an entire trace of a request that errored out, including all subrequests.
+Or you can drill into an entire trace of a request that errored out, including all subrequests.

 Table of Contents